tlaine1441/ng-hangman/readme.md

 1. clone this repo (or fork & clone)
 1. open index.html and app.js
-1. open hangman.js and read it's contents
+1. open hangman.js and read its contents

 Most of the game code itself has been given to you.
 Let's check it out using dev tools.